Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ## Algorithm

-The full process for performing a search is described below as a recursive algorithm.
+The algorithm for performing a fixed-version search (a search for a specific version of a label) is described below as a recursive algorithm.
 It starts with the root log entry, as defined by the implicit binary search tree, and then recurses to left or right children, each time starting back at step 1.

 1. Verify that the log entry's timestamp is consistent with the timestamps of all ancestor log entries.
-That is, if the log entry is in the ancestor's left subtree, then its timestamp is less than the ancestor's.
-If the log entry is in the ancestor's right subtree, then its timestamp is greater than the ancestor's.
+That is, if the log entry is in the ancestor's left subtree, then its timestamp is less than or equal to the ancestor's.
+If the log entry is in the ancestor's right subtree, then its timestamp is greater than or equal to the ancestor's.
 2. If the log entry has surpassed its maximum lifetime and is on the frontier, determine whether its right child has also surpassed its maximum lifetime.
 If so, recurse to the right child; otherwise, continue to step 3.
 Note that a right child always exists, as the rightmost log entry cannot exceed its maximum lifetime by definition.
-3. If searching for the most recent version of a label, obtain a binary ladder from the current log entry.
-Verify that the binary ladder proves that the greatest version of the label at this log entry is greater than or equal to that of its parent (if any).
-If this check is successful, recurse to the log entry's right child.
-If there is no right child, then restart the search algorithm from the root log entry, searching for the specific version of the label that was identified as most recent.
-4. If searching for a specific version of a label, obtain a truncated binary ladder from the current log entry for the target version.
-(If this is a continuation of a "most recent version" search, the non-truncated binary ladders provided along the frontier are re-used for this step.)
+3. Obtain a truncated binary ladder from the current log entry for the target version.
-5. If the binary ladder stops short of proving the target version is present, recurse to the log entry's right child.
+4. If the binary ladder stops short of proving the target version is present, recurse to the log entry's right child.
 Otherwise, check if the log entry has surpassed its maximum lifetime.
 If so, abort the search with an error indicating that the desired version of the label has expired and is no longer available.
 If not, recurse to the log entry's left child.
 If, in either case, the child doesn't exist:
+5. This largely concludes the search.
+However, there are some additional technicalities to address.
+First, it's possible for the binary search to conclude successfully even if the label-version pair that the user is interested in has expired.
+Out of the log entries touched by the binary search, identify which log entry was first to contain the desired label-version pair.
+If it is a log entry that is past its maximum lifetime, abort the search and return an error to the user.
-6. This largely concludes the search.
-However, it's possible at this point that a commitment to the contents of the desired label-version pair has not been provided by the Transparency Log.
+6. It's also possible at this point that a commitment to the contents of the desired label-version pair has not been provided by the Transparency Log.
    This can happen, for example, if multiple versions of a label were inserted in a single epoch and the binary ladder skipped the target version.
-If this has happened, out of the log entries touched by the binary search, identify which log entry was first to contain the desired label-version pair.
-From this log entry's prefix tree, obtain a search proof for the target label-version pair.
+If this has happened, obtain a search proof for the target label-version pair from the prefix tree in the first log entry to contain it (identified in step 5).

-7. Terminate the search successfully.
+The most important goal of this algorithm is correctly identifying the first log entry that contains the target label-version pair.
+The fundamental purpose for doing this is to make monitoring more efficient for the label owner.
+If a label has a large number of versions, it can become prohibitively expensive for its owner to repeatedly check that every single version is represented correctly in different log entries.
+Instead, the label owner can check that the version was created correctly in the one epoch where it was first added, and then enforce that binary searches for that version will always converge back to that log entry.

 To allow users to execute this algorithm, the concrete data provided by the Transparency Log consists of: